 Individuals organizations seeking GIS assistance from Esri can request assistance online or contact the Esri Disaster Response Program directly.

-Responders and support partners can view $0 listings for Hurricane Harvey online to identify places to stay.
+Responders and support partners can view $0 listings for Hurricane Michael online to identify places to stay.
 For organizations without a corporate account, AirBnB representatives will create a business travel account to help book.

 American cities are increasingly at risk from storm surges caused by frequent, high precipitation weather patterns.
 Researchers from the University of South Florida found that, “with nearly 40 percent of the U.S. population residing in coastal areas, compound flooding can have devastating impacts for low-lying, densely populated and heavily developed regions when strong storm surge and high rainfall amounts occur together.”